trawick/ct-httpd/src/proto1/README.md

   * The key is currently the SHA-256 digest of the leaf certificate and set of SCTs, in printable hex format.
 * Each certificate is represented by CERT_START (0x0003) and three-byte length followed by the certificate in DER.
 * Each SCT is represented by SCT_START (0x0004) and two-byte length followed by the SCT.
+* The ctauditscts utility parses the files and interfaces with certificate transparency tools for auditing.  (more about this below)

 Prerequisites
 =============